HaykZrk/LabyTrap/README.md

 #
         HOW THE GAME WORKS

+WARNING :
+- Please change the path of include (library) and the path for the files of game in the Makefile.
+  Otherwise the Makefile will not work because the path is incorrect.

 COMMAND MAKEFILE :
 - make game : compile game.
 - make dist : create archive.